Click on a conference speaker for detailed information

 Nancy Bailey, PhD, ICCDP/D, ICADC, CET III and Clinical Director at The Meadows has nearly 20 years of clinical experience, including inpatient treatment, outpatient treatment, domestic violence, sexual assault medical advocacy, eating disorders, substance abuse and mental health issues.
 Nancy also has experience with adjunct teaching in the areas of management and victimology, and clinical program development and staff management.
 In her Conference presentation entitled, “Guilty – Until Realized Worthy,” Nancy will be discussing the reconsideration of the critical role of lessening guilt and shame in treating recovering mothers while remediating triggers to relapse – and the powerful treatment options in cutting through the layers of responsibility a recovering mother holds physically, mentally and spiritually to answer questions such as: Dr. Bailey presents case studies and treatment approaches to help this unique patient population and improve outcomes.

-Patrick Carnes, Ph.D., is currently Executive Director of the Gentle Path program at Pine Grove Behavioral Center in Hattiesburg, Miss., and the primary architect of the Gentle Path treatment programs for the treatment of sexual and multiple addictive disorders.
+Patrick Carnes, Ph.D., is currently Executive Director of the Gentle Path program at The Meadows in Wickenburg, AZ, and the primary architect of the Gentle Path treatment programs for the treatment of sexual and multiple addictive disorders.
 He is author of Out of the Shadows: Understanding Sexual Addiction (1983), the first work designed to help addicts deal with their sexual compulsions, and to examine the tangled web of trauma, love, addictive sex, hate, and fear often found in family relationships.
 He pioneered the founding of the International Institute for Trauma and Addiction Professionals which specializes in the Certified Sex Addiction Therapist program.
 This has evolved into a network of local, regional, and residential programs which specialize in this work.
 He has published numerous works as well, including Contrary to Love: Helping the Sexual Addict (1989), A Gentle Path through the Twelve Steps (1994), The Betrayal Bond: Breaking Free of Exploitive Relationships (1997), Open Hearts (1999), Facing the Shadow (2001), In the Shadows of the Net (2001), Recovery Zone (2009), and A Gentle Path through the Twelve Principles (2012).
-The New Times suggested his book, Sexual Anorexia: Overcoming Sexual Self-Hatred (1997) “will create a new wave of understanding about Continue Reading
+The New Times suggested his book, Sexual Anorexia: Overcoming Sexual Self-Hatred (1997) “will create a new wave of understanding about sexuality and Continue Reading

 Dr. Ralph CarsonNutritionist and Exercise Physiologist